How Long Does It Take To Replace A Roof?

 4. Contractor Experience

 The experience level of the roofing contractor affects the speed of the project.
 Skilled contractors are more efficient, thanks to their familiarity with materials and techniques, which helps them complete the job faster.
+Since labor typically accounts for 55-65% of the total roof replacement cost, investing in experienced professionals ensures both quality and efficiency.

 5. Removal of the Old Roof

 Removing an old roof adds time to the project.
 The process can be labor-intensive, especially if the roof is damaged or has multiple layers.
 This step must be finished before the new roof can be installed.
+Proper surface preparation ensures the area is clean, smooth, and ready for the new roof installation – this behind-the-scenes work lays the foundation for a durable, long-lasting roof.

 6. Number of Workers